Waterfoot, Lancashire: Features

-For horseriders, The Pennine Bridleway passes through Waterfoot on the Mary Towneley Loop giving access to the unspoilt hill scenery overlooking the village, and it is also on the Irwell Sculpture Trail.
+For horseriders, the Pennine Bridleway passes through Waterfoot on the Mary Towneley Loop giving access to the unspoilt hill scenery overlooking the village, and it is also on the Irwell Sculpture Trail.

 Arts

 Waterfoot is the home of the international touring theatre, Horse and Bamboo Theatre, a company that uses distinctive masks and puppetry.
 Their base is known as 'The Boo' and puts on a regular programme of theatre and other arts events.
+It is housed in an elegant former Liberal Club built in 1895.
 Another long-standing theatre group, The Rossendale Players, have their base at The New Millennium Theatre in Waterfoot, and have been giving performances for over 70 years.
 The area also has several artist's studios and is the base for Arthouse, a wallpaper design company.
-In 2000 the cartoonist Ray Lowry moved to Waterfoot from Rawtenstall.
+In 2000, the cartoonist Ray Lowry moved to Waterfoot from Rawtenstall.

 To the west, towards Rawtenstall, the Kunstlerhaus was the base for Liverpool artist, Don McKinlay, who was also a member of Manchester Academy of Fine Arts.
-McKinlay undertook several sculpture commissions, including a Christ Child for Liverpool Anglican Cathedral and the memorial to Christopher Gray, the vicar of St Margaret's Church in Anfield, Liverpool, who was murdered in 1996.
+McKinlay undertook several sculpture commissions, including a Christ Child for Liverpool Cathedral and the memorial to Christopher Gray, the vicar of St Margaret's Church in Anfield, Liverpool, who was murdered in 1996.
 His wife and fellow Manchester Academician Janina Cebertowicz, is a painter and artist recording performances at Royal Northern College of Music in Manchester in addition to landscape and still life.
 North, on Burnley Road, Liam Spencer is among a group of notable painters, sculptors, and print-makers at Prospect Studios, and further along are the Clarke Holme/Valley Artists studios.
 To the east, at Tollbar in the direction of Bacup, is Globe Arts, the oldest of the local artists studio groups.